-Are Residential Electricity Consumers Utility Maximizers?
-Evidence from a Natural Experiment (Journal of Economic Behavior & Organization, forthcoming, with Katrina Jessoe and David Rapson) (under review) [open in PDF]
+Towards Understanding the Role of Price in Residential Electricity Choices: Evidence from a Natural Experiment (Journal of Economic Behavior & Organization, forthcoming, with Katrina Jessoe and David Rapson) [open in PDF]

 ABSTRACT: We examine a choice setting in which residential electricity consumers may respond to non-financial incentives in addition to prices.
 Using data from a natural field experiment that exposed some households to a change in their electricity rates, we find that households reduced electricity usage in response to a contemporaneous decrease in electricity prices.
 This provides clear evidence that other factors – potentially encompassing non-monetary and dynamic considerations – can influence consumer choice, and even dominate the static price response in some cases.
 A comprehensive understanding of household behavior in energy markets is essential for the effective implementation of market-based energy and environmental policies.
 The documentation of our result and others like it is a necessary step in achieving such an understanding.